-The Colorado Department of Agriculture and Elbert County Department of Health and Human Services Department have confirmed rabies in a skunk near Kiowa.
+The Colorado Department of Agriculture and Elbert County Department of Public Health Department have confirmed rabies in a skunk near Kiowa.
 Pet owners are urged to check records to ensure rabies vaccinations are up-to-date.
 Livestock can also be infected with rabies and owners are encouraged to discuss the risk of rabies exposure with their local veterinarian.

 Rabies is a viral disease in mammals that infects the brain.
 Rabies symptoms fall into two types: "aggressive" and "dumb."
 Animals with aggressive rabies are combative and have unusually aggressive behavior such as excessive biting.
 There is also a "dumb" form of the disease in which the animal is lethargic, weak in one or more limbs, and unable to raise its head or make sounds because its throat and neck muscles are paralyzed.